-The Control Chart Package allows sophisticated statistical process control (for example, by plotting Shewhart I-Charts as recommended in the USP <1010>).
+The Control Chart Package (available as a free add-on) allows sophisticated statistical process control (for example, by plotting Shewhart I-Charts as recommended in the USP <1010>).
 Detect out-of-control data by defining upper / lower control limits and control rules (Western Electric, Nelson, and user-defined).
 A status display provides feedback about the impact of a rule violation.
 Optional features include events to mark changes in the process, sidecharts to contain basic statistics in a box plot, the creation of subcharts for a specific range, and confidence intervals.
 Moreover, the data series can be colored by a secondary factor such as the operator name.
 Aggregate directly from independent assay runs or from manual input.

 The following list highlights the USP <1010> methods supported by the Control Chart Package:

-Individual chart (I-Chart).
+• Individual chart (I-Chart).
 I-Charts monitor data such as measurements and regression parameters at regular intervals, with each data point within the chart representing a sample or an observation respectively.

 All charts generated by the Control Chart package are I-Charts.
 You can manually add the chart data, or aggregate it from other PLA 3.0 documents such as Quantitative response assays or Dose-response assays.

-The Control Chart package automatically calculates the following parameter statistics for each data series: mean and median, standard deviation (SD), coefficient of variation (CV), 1st and 3rd quartile, min. and max. values, number of values, and missing values.
+• The Control Chart package automatically calculates the following parameter statistics for each data series: mean and median, standard deviation (SD), coefficient of variation (CV), 1st and 3rd quartile, min. and max. values, number of values, and missing values.
 The statistics are displayed on the Dashboard and in the reports.
+In addition, you can configure confidence intervals and sidecharts to deeply analyze your data.

-Control limits define a range of acceptable values, determined by an upper and a lower limit.
+• Control limits define a range of acceptable values, determined by an upper and a lower limit.
 Any value outside of this range is considered to be a rule violation and needs to be marked as such.
+Use the Control Chart Package to set up rule sets with independently defined upper and lower control limits.
+These rules will be drawn as horizontal lines on your control chart.

-These decision rules allow detecting out-of-control or non-random conditions on control charts, based on deviations from the mean.
+• These decision rules allow detecting out-of-control or non-random conditions on control charts, based on deviations from the mean.
 They are also capable of detecting patterns or trends.
 For example, you can apply Nelson rule 3 to detect when six (or more) points in a row are continually increasing (or decreasing).

 The Control Chart Package provides a set of predefined control rules (Nelson rules 1 to 8 and WECO rules 1 to 4) and also allows you to set up user-defined rules.
 You can also base control rules on parameter statistics of historical data.
 In contrast to control limits, where the limits can be defined independently, a control rule automatically applies to both the upper and the lower limits.

-USP <1010> recommends calculating the standard deviation using differences between consecutive data points instead of comparison to the overall mean.
+• USP <1010> recommends calculating the standard deviation using differences between consecutive data points instead of comparison to the overall mean.

 The Control Chart Package supports both methods for estimating the standard deviation.